 - You pay 35% of the home with cash and keep 65% of the home value in debt for the rest of your life.

-- Or, you pay the minimum, 20%, of the home with cash and pay off the next 15% in a few years.
-Then you keep the 65% as debt, forever.
+- Or, you pay the minimum 20% of the home with cash and pay off the next 15% in a few years.
+Then you keep 65% as debt forever.

 By going with option 2, I believe that our rent will be lower in the future.
-We would only have to pay the interests on the long-term mortgage.
+We would only have to pay the interest on the long-term mortgage.
 Of course, there are other fees.
-An advantage of buying is also that you are sure you can keep the house.
+An advantage of buying is that you are sure you can keep the house.
 You are not dependent on the owner.
-And you generally have a better choice of houses if you buy.
+And you generally have a better choice of houses if you buy them.

 Of course, we would invest the remaining money according to our investing plan.
-Unless we go option 1, we would still have a large amount of money to invest.
-This would still help us reach Financial Independence much faster than in our current route.
+Unless we go with option 1, we would still have much money to invest.
+This would still help us reach Financial Independence faster than our current route.

 The full investing route